NatGr/easy_voice_registration/README.md

 Before writing a wav file, webrtcvad (a voice activity detector) is used to skip the silence at the start and end of the recording.

 The rate, n_channels, frames per buffer, whether to use (which strength of) vad or not and whether to randomly shuffle the order in which sentences must be pronounced can be specified as additional arguments.

+In case you commit an error while registering audio, you should:
+  - end the registration
+  - search for the most recently created audio file
+  - delete the later
+  - keep registering other files
+  - relaunching the program, which will ask again for the badly registered file since it was deleted

 ## Installation
 Requires Python 3.6+, additionally you will have to install portaudio, pyaduio (it's python bindings) and webrtcvad.